 Page objects as any design pattern can be created in various ways and can easily pollute your code if you don’t have a way to enforce all engineers to write them in a unified way.
 This is done in case each page object is created in a different way – such as one in a single file and another with partial classes or navigation properties – as this can make your code harder to navigate, read, and maintain.
 To solve this problem, BELLATRIX comes with standardized page object item templates.

-Choose one of the 3 web page objects templates
+Choose one of the 4 Android page objects templates:

 The files are generated automatically.
 This way, all page objects have the same structure, parent classes, properties, usages, etc.